-Potential exposure pathways associated with this site are summarized in Table 7.
-If the residents in the area of plume #4 discontinue using the whole house water treatment units, they may be exposed to VOCs through ingestion, inhalation and dermal contact.
-There also is a potential that residents with private wells located along the river south of plume #5 may be exposed in the future to VOCs through ingestion, inhalation and dermal contact.
+Table 7 summarizes the potential exposure pathways associated with this site.
+If the residents in the area of plume #4 discontinue using the whole-house water treatment units, they may be exposed to VOCs through ingestion, inhalation, and dermal contact.
+There also is a potential that residents with private wells located along the river south of plume #5 may be exposed in the future to VOCs through ingestion, inhalation, and dermal contact.

-People may have been exposed in the past to contaminants in surface and subsurface soils.
-These past exposures may have occurred on the Beloit Corporation property.
-Site workers and trespassers may have been exposed by incidental ingestion, inhalation or dermal contact with contaminated soils.
+Past exposures to contaminants in surface and subsurface soils on Beloit Corporation property may have occurred.
+Site workers and trespassers may have been exposed by incidental ingestion, inhalation, or dermal contact with contaminated soils.

-A potential exposure pathway exists for past inhalation of VOCs migrating into the basements of homes from the groundwater contamination plume #4.
+A potential exposure pathway exists for past inhalation of VOCs migrating into the basements and crawl spaces of homes from groundwater contamination plume #4.
 It is doubtful that a present or future vapor exposure pathway exists for this plume.
 The levels of VOCs in the groundwater are too low.

-A potential exposure pathway exists for future inhalation of VOCs migrating into the basements of homes in Rockton from the groundwater plume #5.
-Although this plume is migrating into the Village of Rockton, IDPH doubts there will be a future vapor exposure pathway.
+A potential exposure pathway exists for future inhalation of VOCs migrating into the basements of homes in Rockton from groundwater plume #5.
+Although this plume is migrating below the Village of Rockton, IDPH doubts there will be a future vapor exposure pathway.
 There are no VOCs in the upper aquifer where vaporization would occur.
 The VOCs are in the lower part of the aquifer [2].